Toric Sheaves on Hirzebruch Orbifolds: Sheaves on Hirzebruch Orbifolds

 and $\mathcal{H}_r^{ab}=[Z_\Sigma/G_\beta]$.

-Consider the open subvariety $U_1$ of $Z_\Sigma$ defined as the complement of the vanishing locus of the monomial $zw$.
 Let $\beta_1$ be the morphism given by the first two columns of the matrix $B$.
 It induces a stacky fan with two rays and the corresponding toric stack $[Z_1/G_1]$ is exactly $ [\mC^2/(\mZ/b\mZ)]$.
+Consider the open subvariety $U_1$ of $Z_\Sigma$ defined as the complement of the vanishing locus of the monomial $zw$.
 There is a natural closed embedding $\phi_1: Z_1 \to U_1$ given by

 By \cite{BCS05}, an element $g \in G_\beta$ belongs to $G_1$ if and only if $\phi_1(Z_1) \cdot g \cap \phi_1(Z_1) \neq \emptyset$.
 In this case,